-What to do if you’re not happy
+Complaints procedure: What to do if you’re not happy

-We will always endeavour to:
+We will endeavour to:

-One of our Partners, Stephen Dalling, investigates all complaints and we keep central records that are reviewed regularly to monitor trends and individual performance.
+- provide you with our formal response and attempt to resolve your concerns or complaint within eight weeks of receipt.
+Our Head of risk, compliance and knowledge, Sam Coley, investigates all complaints and we keep central records that are reviewed regularly to monitor trends and individual performance.
 We always view complaints from a client perspective keeping the following objectives in mind:

-- To ensure consistency of service standards
+- to ensure consistency of service standards

-- To ensure that the reasonable expectations of the firm's clients are met
+- to ensure that the reasonable expectations of the firm's clients are met

-- To address client concerns promptly, fairly, openly and effectively
+- to address client concerns promptly, fairly, openly and effectively

 Anthony Collins Solicitors LLP